-Step 1 - Open up the Capital Improvement projects map
+Step 1 - Open the Capital Improvement projects map

-You'll need to open up the Capital Improvement Projects map.
-Then click on the blue "I want to..." button
+Open the Capital Improvement Projects map.
+Then click the blue "I want to..." button.

-Step 2 - open up the project idea section
+Step 2 - open the project idea section

 Step 3 - Select the location on the map

-Click on the location on the map for where your project idea is located.
-A form will pop up on the left side where you can describe your project idea in detail.
-Feel free to leave us your contact information if you would like us to contact you and then select the Send button at the bottom.
+Click the location on the map where your project idea is located.
+A form will pop up on the left side.
+Describe your project idea in detail.
+Leave your contact information (optional) and whether you would like us to contact you.
+Click the "Send" button to submit your project idea.

 Suggesting a project through this system is the first necessary step toward earning a grant from the Neighborhood Safety Program.
 That program awards up to $50,000 for project ideas that improve neighborhood safety.

 The City prepares a six year Capital Improvement Program (CIP) which plans for the improvements and maintenance of the City's water, sewer, and surface water utilities and transportation systems including streets, sidewalks, and intersections.
 The CIP document specifies project details, estimated costs, funding sources and timelines.
 Projects are prioritized based upon the CIP prioritization process and available funding.
-For example, see transportation prioritization process.
 The City Council reviews, updates and adopts the CIP every two years.

-You can see current projects on the CIP project map.
+You can see all the projects currently in planning, design, or construction on the CIP Interactive Map.